 Project Lead: Leslie Keely-Meindorfer

-Desktop Exploration of Remote Terrain (DERT) is a software tool for exploring large Digital Terrain Models (DTMs) in 3D.
+DERT is a software tool for exploring large Digital Terrain Models (DTMs) in 3D.
 It aids in understanding topography and spatial relationships of terrain features, as well as performing simple analysis tasks relevant to the planetary science community.
 DERT simulates the DTM as a virtual world, attempting to stay true to dimension, light, and color.
 Using a mouse, the user may freely navigate throughout this world, viewing the terrain from any viewpoint.

 Project Lead: Michael Iatauro